 In accordance with UNESCO recommendations, artefacts are usually left on site, in coordination with the concerned authorities some may be risen for their safeguard, study and conservation.
 The support vessel of the excavation is equipped with a hoist to raise artefacts to the surface.
 At first the artefacts are carefully places in nets, each individually labelled, then in plastic baskets.
 Heavier objects (like statues or steles) are moved by means of a special balloon or crane.

-For one project a special elevator was designed, which had to be anchored at a depths of 350 metres.
+For a project a special elevator was designed, which had to be anchored at a depths of 350 metres.
 The large support buoy of the elevator consisted of sixty spherical buoys, each of them capable of resisting a pressure of 100 atmospheres.
 A metal-platform was laid on the sea-bed to support the two-ton lead counterweight needed to operate the elevator.
 The lead weight – in four pieces of half-ton pins – was attached to a balloon to make it weightless and placed in position by a submersible.
 The elevator was operated by a submersible and raised objects – like the ship’s bell - to the surface with the greatest of care.